vccabral/figgy/README.md

 figgy is sample code for interviews that relates to some of the code in our content management system.

+As a prospective applicant you have two options for submitting a job application:

+The first is to develop your own solution and submit a pull request that we will review (You can also submit your solution as a patch if you don’t wish to have your solution public on Git).
+Also, if you haven’t done so, submit a resume and cover letter through our corporate site.

+Alternatively, you may review any of the currently closed pull requests in this repo.
+The closed requests are a mixture of past applications, and your challenge is to pick out one approach that you would submit in lieu your own solution.
+Apply through the listing for a Python engineer on our corporate site and tell us what your chosen approach would be and why.

 Pull requests to make the setup process or documentation smoother are more than welcome.